Geometric QCD II: The Confining Twistor String and Meson Spectrum

 \section{Acknowledgements}

-I wish to express my deepest gratitude to Nima Arkani-Hamed for his hospitality and for the invitation to present the complete derivation of this solution in a series of lectures at the IAS Particle Physics (Pizza) Seminar.
-The intellectual rigor and stimulating environment he fosters at the Institute were instrumental in the final crystallization of these results.
+The author thanks N. Arkani-Hamed for the invitation to present this work at the IAS Particle Physics (Pizza) Seminar, and the participants of the seminar for detailed and stimulating discussions.

-I am especially indebted to Edward Witten for his profound insights and for the invaluable discussions that clarified the correspondence between this twistor-geometric solution and the phenomenological QCD string observed in lattice simulations.
-His generous engagement with the topological aspects of this work has been a source of significant inspiration.
+The author is also grateful to E. Witten for discussions that clarified the relation between this twistor-geometric construction and the QCD string observed in lattice studies, as well as for comments on its topological aspects.